 I can say we had no real enthusiasm for this trip to Dublin, given we had both caught colds on arrival to Belfast, and were coughing our lungs up on the bus down.
-But we also failed to find much excitement online either, where, unlike Belfast with its Christmas market at city hall, there was no real central area for shindigs and festivities to celebrate Christmas in Dublin.
-As it turns out that Dublin itself, or at least the main tourist and shopping districts, were all central to the festive season, meaning there’s a lot for us to explore.
+But we also failed to find much excitement online either, where, unlike Belfast City Centre with its Christmas market at city hall, there was no real central area for shindigs and festivities to celebrate Christmas in Dublin.
+As it turns out that Dublin itself, or at least the main tourist and shopping districts, were all central to the festive season, meaning there’s a lot for us to explore with 24 hours in Dublin.
 So what began as a rather forced journey, ended as one of the best nights out in a long time, despite the boogers in our Guinness.
 As it’s pretty much all uphill from our arrival at Dublin’s Busaras bus station, where a bunch of tracksuit wearing neds, one in crutches, and another looking to have gone a round with McGregor, tried to scaff some money from us.

 The Station Area